medavox/Skeleton-Bones/README.md

 * Lightweight and easy to use
 * Non-invasive, No changes to existing code required.
-* No layout nor view wrapping which creates complex hierarchies
+* No wrapping of layouts or views --  which creates complex hierarchies
 * No mock layouts needed
-* Pixel perfect skeleton bone placing
+* Pixel-perfect skeleton bone placing
-* Disposed when no longer needed
+* Disposed of when no longer needed
 * No boilerplate
 * Uses data binding
 * Highly performant